 The Pharisees thought they’d purify Israel through dietary laws and religious customs.
-Protestant Reformers of the 16th century thought they could purify the church by leaving behind ecclesiastical traditions and customs.
+Protestant Reformers of the 16th century thought they could purify the church by leaving behind ecclesiastical traditions and customs not explicitly found in the Bible.
 History has proven both endeavors to be futile.

 The answer is simple.
 Let’s just commit ourselves to radical obedience to God’s Word.
 Let’s admit our need, our sinfulness, our tendency to make excuses, and humbly, genuinely lay open our lives and hearts before God’s word and listen.
 As Moses tells us in Deuteronomy (4:1-8) and James tells us in his letter, let’s do more than listen.
 Let’s really hear and obey.
 Let’s give ourselves no wiggle room, but act on God’s word, regardless of how much it may cost us.

-This was originally published in Our Sunday Visitor as a reflection upon the readings for the 22nd Sunday in Ordinary Time, liturgical cycle B (Deut 4: 1-8; Ps 15; Jas 1:17-27; Mk 7:1-23).
+This post on Tradtion and the Bible reflects upon the readings for the 22nd Sunday in Ordinary Time, liturgical cycle B (Deuteronomy 4: 1-8; Psalm 15; James 1:17-27; Mark 7:1-23).